Bruno Manser

 Bruno Manser (25 August 1954 – presumed dead 10 March 2005) was a Swiss environmentalist and human rights activist.
-From 1984 to 1990, he stayed with the Penan tribe in Malaysia, organising Indigenous rainforest blockades in Sarawak against timber companies.
+From 1984 to 1990, he stayed with the Penan people in Sarawak, Malaysia, organising rainforest blockades against timber companies.
 After he emerged from the forests in 1990, he engaged in public activism for rainforest preservation and the human rights of indigenous peoples, especially the Penan, which brought him into conflict with the Malaysian government.
 He also founded the Swiss non-governmental organization (NGO) Bruno Manser Fonds in 1991.
 Manser disappeared during his last journey to Sarawak in May 2000 and is presumed dead.

 Early life and education

 Bruno Manser was born in Basel, Switzerland, on 25 August 1954, in a family of three girls and two boys.
 During his younger days, he was an independent thinker.
 His parents wanted him to become a doctor, and he studied medicine informally.
 Manser later completed his upper secondary school, the first in his family to do so.

 At age 19, Manser spent three months in Lucerne prison because, as an ardent follower of non-violent ideologies espoused by Mahatma Gandhi (Satyagraha), he refused to participate in Switzerland's compulsory military service.
 After leaving prison in 1973, he worked as a sheep and cow herder at various Swiss Alpine pastures for twelve years.
 During this time, Manser became interested in handicrafts, therapeutics, and speleology.
 He laid bricks, carved leather, kept bees, and wove, dyed, and cut his own clothes and shoes.
 He also regularly pursued mountaineering and technical climbing.

 At the age of 30, Manser went to Borneo, looking to live a simpler life.